istio/istio.io/content/docs/setup/kubernetes/getting-started/index.md

     The installation directory contains:

-    - Installation YAML files for Kubernetes in `install/`
+    - Installation YAML files for Kubernetes in `install/kubernetes`
     - Sample applications in `samples/`
     - The `istioctl` client binary in the `bin/` directory. `istioctl` is used when manually injecting Envoy as a sidecar proxy.
-    - The `istio.VERSION` configuration file

 1. Add the `istioctl` client to your `PATH` environment variable, on a macOS or Linux system: